Evolution of insects: Compressions, impressions and mineralization

 There are many different ways insects can be fossilized and preserved including compressions and impressions, concretions, mineral replication, charcoalified (fusainized) remains, and their trace remains.
 Compressions and impressions are the most extensive types of insect fossils, occurring in rocks from the Carboniferous to the Holocene.
 Impressions are like a cast or mold of a fossil insect, showing its form and even some relief, like pleating in the wings, but usually little or no color from the cuticle.
 Compressions preserve remains of the cuticle, so color distinguishes structure.
 In exceptional situations, microscopic features such as microtrichia on sclerites and wing membranes are even visible, but preservation of this scale also requires a matrix of exceptionally fine grain, such as in micritic muds and volcanic tuffs.
 Because arthropod sclerites are held together by membranes, which readily decompose, many fossil arthropods are known only by isolated sclerites.
 Far more desirable are complete fossils.
 Concretions are stones with a fossil at the core whose chemical composition differs from that of the surrounding matrix, usually formed as a result of mineral precipitation from decaying organisms.

-The most significant deposit consists of various localities of the Late Carboniferous Francis Creek Shale of the Carbondale Formation at Mazon Creek, Illinois, which are composed of shales and coal seams yielding oblong concretions.
-Within most concretions is a mold of an animal and sometimes a plant that is usually marine in origin.
+A major source (lagerstätte) is the Mazon Creek fossil beds of the Late Carboniferous in Illinois; these are composed of shales and coal seams yielding oblong concretions.
+Within most concretions is a mold of an animal or plant.

 When an insect is partly or wholly replaced by minerals, usually completely articulated and with three-dimensional fidelity, is called mineral replication.
 This is also called petrifaction, as in petrified wood.
 Insects preserved this way are often, but not always, preserved as concretions, or within nodules of minerals that formed around the insect as its nucleus.
 Such deposits generally form where the sediments and water are laden with minerals, and where there is also quick mineralization of the carcass by coats of bacteria.